 Since the spread of COVID-19, most companies went remote overnight.
 And as businesses adapt to the work from home lifestyle, most have been presented with some logistical challenges, such as setting up video conferencing for their entire team and ensuring system requirements are fully supported throughout all devices.

-But there are some basic system, software and hardware guidelines that you can follow to set up a video conference that reliably maintain high quality audio and video.
+Thankfully, there are some basic system, software and hardware guidelines that you can follow to set up a video conference that reliably maintain high-quality audio and video.
 We put together this article to give you a simple, straightforward checklist that you can use to get up and running with video conferencing.

 Before getting into the nitty-gritty of the exact hardware and software you’ll need for your video conferencing solution, let’s start with the basic network, computing and webcam requirements.
 Today’s video conferencing solution comprises a central cloud-hosted infrastructure routing calls between personal device clients and meeting room device endpoints.
-Even the highest quality equipment in the world still won’t work properly if you don’t have a capable network or use a high quality video conferencing service.
+Even the best video conferencing equipment in the world still won’t work properly if you don’t have a capable network or use a high quality video conferencing service.

 The visibility of subtleties like facial expressions and body language are crucial to quality video conferencing.
 If details like these get lost, then meetings lack the authenticity of real-life, face-to-face interactions.
 For video conferencing services that only support 1280x720 resolution (720p), a 720p camera is all you’ll benefit from.
 Lifesize supports 4K video conferencing so video systems with resolutions as high as 3840x2160 (4K) can be seen and experienced at their full resolution.

 If your computer lacks a sufficiently fast processor, your audio and video quality will be downgraded to make the best possible call for your system’s specs.
 For today’s modern video conferencing, your computer should have a minimum 2 GB of RAM and a quad-core processor.